stephenfletchtek/CV/README.md

 Other things I love include rock climbing and photography.
 I have climbed around the world, as well as the UK and Thailand I have spent climbing in Turkey (Baklava ❤️) , Spain, France, and Greece (my favourite, and also the best food!)
 I have climbed sport routes up to 7b and debatably bouldered between 6C and 7A+ depending on who you ask.

 I have also taken photos in most of those countries mentioned above of both amateur and professional climbers, and enjoy hanging on a rope taking photos almost as much as climbing itself!
-You can see some of my photography at zacmoss.co.uk.
+You can see some of my photography at https://zacmoss.co.uk.

 ## Projects